raghumy/weatherproject/README.md

 * Run `npm install` to install all dependencies

 ### Configuration Instructions
-One piece of configuration is to add the host for the API requests in src/App.js.
-This will be moved to a configuration parameter.
+Before starting the application export the following environment variable `REACT_APP_REST_HOST=http://<public_host>:8000`

+This will cause react to use this URL for REST api

 ### Running Instructions
 Run `npm start` to start the application